deanwampler/spark-scala-tutorial/README.markdown

 }
 ```

 Create a [HiveContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.hive.LocalHiveContext), analogous to the previous `SQLContext`.
-Then define a helper function to run the query using the new `hql` function, after which we collect the result into an array and print each line.
+Then define a helper function to run the query using the new `hql` function, after which we print each line.

 ```
 val sc = new SparkContext("local[2]", "Hive SQL (10)")